RadixIoT/react-cache-buster/README.md

 ### About the Package

-Based on a project originally written by CagriAldemir,this package allows clients to automatically check the new version or git commit hash when a new version is released in the production environment, and if a new version is published, clearing the cache and reload the page.
+Based on a project originally written by CagriAldemir, this package allows clients to automatically check the new version or git commit hash when a new version is released in the production environment, and if a new version is published, clearing the cache and reload the page.
 You can find an example project under the example folder.

 ### Installation